This page lists the general dental practice and dental specialties scopes of practice.

 The Council publishes a scope of practice as a Notice in the New Zealand Gazette under section 11 of the Act.

-The Dental Council of New Zealand defines the practice of dentistry as the maintenance of health through the assessment, diagnosis, management, treatment and prevention of any disease, disorder or condition of the orofacial complex and associated structures within the scope of the practitioner’s approved education, training and competence.
+General dental practice encompasses the practice of dentistry in the maintenance of health through the assessment, diagnosis, management, treatment and prevention of any disease, disorder or condition of the orofacial complex and associated structures in accordance with a dentist’s approved education, training, experience and competence.

 Practice in this context goes wider than clinical dentistry to include teaching, research, and management, given that such roles influence clinical practice and public safety.

-Areas of dental practice which were not included in a practitioner’s training should not be undertaken unless the practitioner has since completed appropriate training, and practises to the standards required by the relevant Practice Standards.
+Areas of general dental practice which were not included in a practitioner’s training should not be undertaken unless the practitioner has completed appropriate training and practises to the standards required by the Standards Framework for Oral Health Practitioners.

 Prescribed qualifications for the general dental practice scope of practice.